wonderfulpoet/PRISM/README.md

-# :dizzy:PRISM: Physics-Regularized Inference for Safe Metal-artifact Reduction
+# :dizzy:Unsupervised CT Metal Artifact Reduction via Consistent Artifact Modeling
 ***

 This code is a **pytorch** implementation of our paper "**PRISM: Physics-Regularized Inference